krober10nd/SeismicMesh/docs/source/usrman/overview.rst

 *MeshSizeFunction*
 ^^^^^^^^^^^^^^^^^^^^^^^

-This convenience class creates an isotropic mesh size function :math:`f(h)` and defines the domain through a signed distance function :math:`f(d)` assuming the domain is a rectangle/cube.
+This convenience class creates a mesh size function :math:`f(h)` and defines the domain through a signed distance function :math:`f(d)` assuming the domain is a rectangle/cube.
 The user passes a number of arguments to the class.
 Specific arguments are detailed in the code API section of this website.

 *MeshGeneration*
 ^^^^^^^^^^^^^^^^^^^^^^^